 - Were all of your resulting impairments noted?

 - Was there enough good evidence to support the claim?

 The majority of claims are denied due to simple mistakes that can lead to months of frustration for you.
 Some insurance companies will try to point out “bad facts” that are on your medical record.
 Bad facts in your records may include:

-If you feel that these bad facts are hurting you, contact the Ortiz Law Firm and let them help you.
+If you feel that bad facts are hurting your case, contact the Ortiz Law Firm.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long-Term Disability Insurance Attorney contact us at (888) 321-8131 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied, delayed or terminated and you’d like to speak to an experienced Long Term Disability Insurance Attorney contact us at (888) 321-8131 to schedule a consultation.
+We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.